radixdlt/radixdlt-scrypto/README.md

 ```
 scrypto new-package <package_name>
 ```
-2. Check out the new package created under your current directory and start writing Scrypto code.
+2. Check out the new package under your current directory and start writing Scrypto code.
   - Source code is within `src/lib.rs`;
   - Test code is within `tests/lib.rs`.
 3. Build your package: